Associate Artist Residency

 Associate Artist Residencies are tailored to suit the networking needs of international artists, allowing them to research, develop relationships and focus on their work in a supported environment.
 The programme is open to visual artists, resident in any country outside of England.
 Residencies can be developed around a particular project or conceived of as networking and contacts focused.

-Artists please note: The Associate Artist Residency Programme is fully scheduled.
-Applications will reopen in April 2014 for residencies taking place during 2015 and beyond.
+Artists please note: Applications are now being accepted for residencies taking place during 2015 and beyond.
+See 'Further Reading' for more information.